Conservation Areas are "areas of special architectural or historic interest which it is desirable to preserve or enhance".

 The Planning (Listed Buildings and Conservation Areas) Act 1990 states that local planning authorities should from time to time determine which parts of their area are worthy of protection and publish proposals for their preservation and enhancement.

-There are currently eight conservation areas in the borough.
+There are currently nine conservation areas in the borough.

 - Welwyn Garden City town centre and residential areas to the west

 - Beehive area of Welwyn Garden City

 - Welwyn village historic core